Stroke

 Sudden paralysis of the face, arm leg, and difficulty speaking, communicating, and understanding other people.

-Preclinical data suggests CBD and THC among other cannabinoids may be therapeutic in the treatment of stroke.
+Preclinical data suggests CBD and THC among other cannabinoids may be therapeutic for Stroke.

 Depending on your needs, the optimal type of application may vary.
 Find more information on our application options.